KenSciResearch/fairMLHealth/docs/resources/Evaluating_Fairness.md

 ### <a name="regression_ranges"></a>Regression

 Currently available literature has significantly more information, more measures, and more examples for binary classification problems than for regression problems.
-This is likely for several reasons.
-For one, binary classification problems are popular.
+This is in part because binary classification problems are simple.
 It is often easier to assign "good" verses "bad" outcomes, and thus to define fair predictions.
-In many cases, regression problems can be converted to binary classification problems by using some inherent threshold for decision making.
+Moreover, in many cases, regression problems can either be normalized or otherwise converted to binary classification problems by using some inherent threshold.
+In this way their measures can be treated as extensions of classification measures.
 For example, in a hypothetical scenario where palliative care is offered to patients for whom their pain score is predicted to be above the 30th percentile, there is a clear demarcation in the distribution of services.
-However, not all regression problems lead to outcomes with such clear boundaries.
-The human evaluation of such scores may depend upon other factors that may ambiguously alter a given threshold, factors whose evaluation could be beyond the scope of the regression problem.
-Furthermore, depending upon how scores are used, there may be multiple, if not overlapping, ranges for "good" verses "bad" regression predictions.
-Lastly, the normalization process for target distributions requires statistical judgement, which impedes the definition of a single metric or set of boundaries applicable to all regressions.
+However, not all regression problems lead to outcomes with clear boundaries.
+The evaluation of results may depend upon other factors beyond the scope of the regression problem.
+Furthermore, depending upon how scores are used, there may be multiple, if not overlapping, ranges for "good" verses "bad" regression predictions (as might be the case in multi-timepoint predictions).
+Lastly, in the case of unbounded regressions the normalization process may require statistical judgement that can complicate the definition of fair boundaries.

 For these reasons, only a few measures are included in the fairMLHealth tool.
 These were chosen for their likeness to well-known measures of fair classification.
 The "fair" range to be used for these metrics requires judgement on the part of the analyst.
-Default ranges in fairMLHealth have been set to [0.8, 1.2] for ratios, 10% of the total prediction range for *Mean Prediction Difference*, and 10% of the MAE range for *MAE Difference*.
+Default ranges in fairMLHealth have been set to [0.8, 1.2] for ratios, 10% of the in-sample prediction range (maximum - minimum prediction) for *Mean Prediction Difference*, and 10% of the in-sample MAE range (maximum - minimum MAE) for *MAE Difference*.

 #### Relative Mean Prediction
 The *Mean Prediction Ratio* is the ratio of mean of predicted values for the unprivileged group over the mean of predicted values for privileged group..